Priyadharshan2003/Bug-and-Task-Management-Dashboard/README.md

-Here's a sample README file you can use for your Bug/Task Tracker Interface project on GitHub:

----

 # Bug/Task Tracker

 A web application built with Next.js/React.js for tracking bugs and tasks, equipped with user authentication, task creation, and time tracking functionalities.